 Side Chick

 From the bird-name-loving husband-and-wife team behind Ellie Bird and the Michelin-starred Rooster & Owl in D.C. comes a new takeout and delivery concept that will focus on applying Asian American flavors to fried chicken.
 Carey and Yuan Tang will operate the eatery as a ghost kitchen at Ellie Bird.
 The menu emphasizes whole or half fried chickens and chicken sandwiches with three levels of spiciness.
 Orders come with bibingka, Filipino-style cornbread, and sauces such as smashed cucumbers with garlic-chili crunch and three-cheese miso mac ‘n’ cheese with garlic oil.
 There’s also a dessert menu from executive pastry chef Corey Jamison that features Vietnamese coffee tiramisu with dark chocolate cookie crunch and a pint of toasted marshmallow ice cream.
-The preview day is July 4, and opening day is July 8.
+Opening day was July 8.
 125 Founders Ave., Falls Church

 June Openings